atccreator/Foreground-Background-separation-with-Instance-Segmentation-Detectron2/README.md

 # Applications of Foreground-Background separation with Instance Segmentation
- This repository contain the background separation ipynb file which is done using the opencv and detectron2
+ This repository contain the background separation ipynb file which is done using the opencv and detectron2 (Mask RCNN Pretrained Model)

  Here is the example of processed Video:
  <br>